Ohio Workers’ Compensation Lawyer

 Common Workers’ Compensation Injuries

-- Common in warehouses and assembly lines, which involve a lot of heavy lifting
+- These injuries often occur in professions such as warehousing and assembly lines, which involve frequent heavy lifting and repetitive motions.

-- Long-term injuries such as carpal tunnel, lower back and neck problems, and mesothelioma from asbestos exposure
+- Conditions like carpal tunnel syndrome, lower back and neck problems, and mesothelioma resulting from asbestos exposure can develop over time and are common among workers in specific industries.

 Types of Workers’ Compensation Benefits